 If boot loading fails or is interrupted it is unlikely that rebooting will help.
 (An exception is when you were loading the exact same version of the firmware that was already in the controller.
 In that case rebooting will get the controller running even if the boot loading process was interrupted in the middle.)

 If you are faced with an unresponsive controller due to loader interruption, it is still likely that you will be able to get the boot loader to work again.
 This must be done manually.
-On most CT-2 boards there is a push button switch, labeled S2, on the front edge.
+On some CT-2 boards there is a push button switch, labeled S2, on the front edge.
 If you remove power from the controller and then hold that switch down while power is reconnected, the CT-2 controller will be reset.
 Now you can connect to the controller and it will be using the previous firmware version, from before you attempted to do the boot load.

 The location of the switch is shown below.
 Some of the CT-2 controller boards that we have sold do not have that switch, but the connections for the switch are there.
 If you have one of those boards, you could connect wires to the switch connection points and use the wires to simulate closing and opening the switch (or connect a real switch to the wires).
 Another possibility is to contact us for a free switch to solder onto your board.
 (Until we developed boot loading there was no use for the switch and so we left it off some boards.)